-Open the Device Security > Management Access > Server dialog, Telnet tab.
-To disable the Telnet server, select the Off radio button in the Operation frame.
-Save the changes temporarily.
-To do this, click the v button.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. no telnet server To disable the Telnet server.

-If the SSH server is disabled and you also disable Telnet, then access to the Command Line Interface is only possible through the serial interface of the device.
-To work remotely with the Command Line Interface, enable SSH.
-To do this, perform the following steps:

-□ Open the Device Security > Management Access > Server dialog, SSH tab.
+□ Open the Device Security > Management Access > Server dialog, Telnet tab. □ To disable the Telnet server, select the Off radio button in the Operation frame. \square Apply the settings temporarily.
+To do this, click the \checkmark button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. no telnet server To disable the Telnet server.
+Inte he SSH server is disabled and you also disable Telnet, then access to the Command Line erface is only possible through the serial interface of the device.
+To work remotely with the immand Line Interface, enable SSH.
+To do this, perform the following steps: □ Open the Device Security > Management Access > Server dialog, SSH tab. □ To enable the SSH server, select the On radio button in the Operation frame. \square Apply the settings temporarily.
+To do this, click the \checkmark button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode.

-□ To enable the SSH server, select the On radio button in the Operation frame.
+To enable the SSH server.